 Today’s society relies on the internet.
 Everything is digital.
 This means many people spend significant chunks of their day stuck to a screen of some sort, whether it’s for work, play, or both.
 The 24-hour news cycle, social media, emails, and many other digital temptations distract people from pursuing meaningful endeavours.

 Digital minimalism, like any other form of minimalism, is about knowing how much internet consumption is enough.
-Digital minimalists do not feel the need that many people do to check their emails intermittently throughout a conversation, or make sure the number of “likes” they’re receiving on their latest Instagram post is continuing to climb during a family dinner.
-They’re able to engage with the online world in an intentional way, without allowing it to become all-consuming or a distraction from their values and passions.
+Unlike most people, digital minimalists do not feel the need to check their emails intermittently throughout a conversation.
+They don’t make sure the number of “likes” on their latest Instagram post is continuing to climb during a family dinner.
+They’re able to engage with the online world in an intentional way.
+Minimalists won’t allow social media to become an all-consuming distraction from their values and passions.

 One way you can use technology to help you with this is by watching a minimalist documentary on Netflix.
 Minimalism: A Documentary About The Important Things, has great advice about this way of life and provides a meaningful way to engage with technology.